Vipuldeep/nightcrawler/README.md

 ## Installation
 Launch VS Code Quick Open (⌘+P) or ctrl+shft+P, paste the following command, and press enter.
-`ext install nightcrawler-theme`
+`ext install nightcrawler`
-Or install this theme from the extension panel (search for "nightcrawler-theme").
+Or install this theme from the extension panel (search for "nightcrawler").
 You can find this theme in the [Visual Studio Code Marketplace]().